Kurento/kurento/source/glossary.rst

        `WebM <http://www.webmproject.org/>`_ is an open media file format designed for the web.
 WebM files consist of video streams compressed with the VP8 video codec and audio streams compressed with the Vorbis audio codec.
 The WebM file structure is based on the Matroska media container.

    WebRTC
-       `WebRTC <http://www.webrtc.org/>`_ is an open source project that provides rich Real-Time Communcations capabilities to web browsers via Javascript and HTML5 APIs and components.
-These APIs are being drafted by the World Wide Web Consortium (W3C).
+       `WebRTC <https://webrtc.org/>`_ is a set of protocols, mechanisms and APIs that provide browsers and mobile applications with Real-Time Communications (RTC) capabilities over peer-to-peer connections.

        .. seealso::
           `WebRTC Working Draft <http://www.w3.org/TR/webrtc/>`_